-Non-financial
+Non-financial (suggested approach):

-- Market development: will the food & beverages market develop as expected? - Customer expectations: will customer expectations change over time? - New entrant: will a new product or a new company with stronger USPs push Bubbly & Co. out of the market?
+- Market development: will the food & beverages market develop as expected? - Customer expectations: will customer expectations change over time?
+Is beer with fruity tastes only a short running hype? - New entrant: will a new product or a new company with stronger USPs push Bubbly & Co. out of the market?

-QUESTION 2: Given an investment cost of €10m, should Bubbly & Co. invest in a new production facility?
+Question 2: Given an investment cost of €10m and a WACC of 5%, should Bubbly & Co. invest in a new production facility?

-1) Clarify on management targets regarding the production facility
+Clarify on management targets regarding the production facility

-Management wants to achieve a positive NPV.
-Ensure to calculate the NPV and not only sum up the net income of all the given years
+- Management wants to achieve a positive NPV.
+Ensure to calculate the NPV and not only sum up the net income of all the given years - Net Income for each year = Revenue COGS Operating Expenses SG&A